WM3 is the Environment Agency’s Technical Guidance document for the classification of waste and to guide WM3 Assessments.

 After this date, wood waste will have to be classified as hazardous unless a WM3 assessment has been undertaken.
 A documented WM3 assessment, in accordance with the guidance, would provide the necessary classification.

-Experts in WM3 and Waste Classification
+Experts In WM3 Assessments and Waste Classification

 Waste crime has been an issue for many years and regulators in the UK are tasked with now enforcing this guidance.
 An EWC waste classification code cannot simply be applied without having carried out a WM3 Assessment, which should be documented.